Rehabilitation Technology Certificate

 (Special Study in Rehabilitation Technology Design, 3 units)

-provides students hands-on opportunities to work with rehabilitation professionals, occupational and physical therapists, and other non-engineers on technology teams in the design and fabrication of customized adaptations for persons with disabilities.
+Provides students hands-on opportunities to work with rehabilitation professionals, occupational and physical therapists, and other non-engineers on technology teams in the design and fabrication of customized adaptations for persons with disabilities.

 A formal course proposal is required for this special individual studies course.
 The 1-2 page proposal should emphasize the technical nature of the proposed activities and include specific goals and objectives, a proposed timeline for project completion, and the expected outcome (e.g., research study, assistive technology project).
-This proposal must be approved by the advisor, Dr. Szeto, before students are eligible to enroll in the course.
-Students are expected to meet regularly with Dr. Szeto throughout the semester to report on the progress of the study.
+This proposal must be approved by the advisor, Dr. Toreyin, before students are eligible to enroll in the course.
+Students are expected to meet regularly with Dr. Toreyin throughout the semester to report on the progress of the study.

 Internship ARP 745